chippyash/go-cache-manager/README.md

 `make test`

 Unit tests for the Valkey adapter run against [miniredis](github.com/alicebob/miniredis/v2) which does not offer support for client side caching.
-Thus, this piece of functionality is currently untested, so be aware!
-In due course, I'll get the test suite running against a real Valkey server
+Thus, this piece of functionality is currently has no unit test, so be aware!
+In due course, I'll get the test suite running against a real Valkey server.
+I do have it running against a production [Valkey](https://valkey.io/) server that supports client side caching and so far, no problems.
+It works out of the box.

 ## License
 This software is released under the MIT License.
 See LICENSE.txt for details.